nasser/magic/README.md

 Overview
 --------
-MAGIC is a compiler for Clojure written in Clojure targetting the Common Language Runtime.
+MAGIC is a compiler for Clojure written in Clojure targeting the Common Language Runtime.
 Its goals are to:

-1. Take full advantage of the CLR's features to produce better bytecode
+1. Take full advantage of the CLR's features to produce better byte code
-2. Leverage Clojure's functional programming and data structures to be more tunable, composable, and maintainable
+2. Leverage Clojure's functional programming and data structures to be more tunable, composeable, and maintainable

 Strategy
 --------
 MAGIC consumes AST nodes from the [`clojure.tools.analyzer.clr`](https://github.com/nasser/tools.analyzer.clr).
-It turns those AST nodes into [MAGE](https://github.com/nasser/mage) bytecode to be compiled into executable MSIL.
+It turns those AST nodes into [MAGE](https://github.com/nasser/mage) byte code to be compiled into executable MSIL.
 By using the existing ClojureCLR reader and `clojure.tools.analyzer`, we avoid rewriting most of what is already a high performance, high quality code.
-By using MAGE bytecode, we are granted the full power of Clojure to reason about generating bytecode from Clojure forms.
+By using MAGE byte code, we are granted the full power of Clojure to reason about generating byte code from Clojure forms.

 ### Symbolizers
-Clojure forms are turned into MAGE bytecode using *symbolizers*.
-A symbolizer is a function that transforms a single AST node into MAGE bytecode.
-For example, a static property like [`DateTime/Now`](https://msdn.microsoft.com/en-us/library/system.datetime.now(v=vs.110).aspx) would be analyzed by [`clojure.tools.analyzer.clr`](https://github.com/nasser/tools.analyzer.clr) into a hashmap with a `:property` containing the correct [`PropertyInfo`](https://msdn.microsoft.com/en-us/library/system.reflection.propertyinfo(v=vs.110).aspx) object.
+Clojure forms are turned into MAGE byte code using *symbolizers*.
+A symbolizer is a function that transforms a single AST node into MAGE byte code.
+For example, a static property like [`DateTime/Now`](https://msdn.microsoft.com/en-us/library/system.datetime.now(v=vs.110).aspx) would be analyzed by [`clojure.tools.analyzer.clr`](https://github.com/nasser/tools.analyzer.clr) into a hash map with a `:property` containing the correct [`PropertyInfo`](https://msdn.microsoft.com/en-us/library/system.reflection.propertyinfo(v=vs.110).aspx) object.
 The symbolizer looks like this:

 ```clojure
 (defn static-property-symbolizer